thenativeweb/roboter/README.md

 });
 ```

 The test types are run in a specific order.
-If present, roboter will first run `units`, `integration`, `e2e`, and `performance`.
+If present, roboter will first run `unit`, `integration`, `e2e`, and `performance`.
 After those test types, all remaining ones will be run in alphabetical order.

 #### Using shared test helpers